-For many IoT applications size of device is a key driver to choosing the ASIC path.
+For many IoT applications, size of device is a key driver in choosing the ASIC path.
 For performance and business reasons, small is beautiful!

 In competitive markets it must be assumed your circuit board will be bought by competitors and analysed, often copied.
 This is much harder to do when the system is on one encrypted ASIC.

-Protecting design copyright, protection against hacking, enabling field updates and improvements.
-Security boils down to “what do you wish to protect and who from”.
+Protecting design copyright, protection against hacking, enabling field updates and improvements: security boils down to “what do you wish to protect and from whom”.

-It’s tempting to use an off-the-shelf chip from a main industry supplier.
+It may be tempting to use an off-the-shelf chip from a main industry supplier.
 But isn’t that what your competitors are doing?
-If you want unique selling points (USP) for your product, you’ll need to invest in them.
+If you want unique selling points (USP) for your product that will give it desirability and longevity in the market, you’ll need to invest in them.

 Control of your Supply Chain

-Your bill of materials may run to 100s of parts from 10s of suppliers.
+Your bill of materials (BoM) may run to hundreds of parts from tens of suppliers.
 With an ASIC this could be 1 part number, 1 item.

 It’s not just about the battery life, it’s also about the manpower cost to replace a battery in a remote field located node.
 Low power design increases service intervals, turning a problem into a potential USP.

-Watch this animation that talks through the semiconductor supply chain and the pitfalls you should avoid when building a custom chip...
+Watch to learn more about the semiconductor supply chain and the pitfalls you should avoid when building a custom chip...

 Industry 4.0 is the term used to describe the current revolution in automation and data management within manufacturing technologies.
 In an industrial setting, IoT edge nodes will be used to drive this automation and improved processing capability.
 These edge nodes will become increasingly complex, requring a larger digital element.
 They will take the form of ‘hubs’, that will process more information locally without having to rely on a cloud connection.
 This will help to avoid network security liabilities and will enable you to turn collected data into actionable intelligence quickly.
 It will also bring down data management and processing costs.
 This trend is connected to the continued development and adoption of AI technology.
 AI technology, for example, can support real-time data analytics within a factory setting, enabling quicker response times to changing conditions, thus increasing efficiency and decreasing costs.